 Exiles and Reveries

-Now available from Nomadic Press
+Now available from Small Press Distribution

 In Ituzaingó: Exiles and Reveries, Florencia Milito intimately explores the legacy of state terror associated with the U.S.-supported 1976 military dictatorship in Argentina.
 Taking its title from the street where the author’s family house was burned down by the paramilitary, this collection examines the effects of political flight and exile, finding in language a source of resistance, an opening, an agnostic's blue door.